rtorrent-community/rtorrent-docs/docs/installation.rst

 Automated Installation
 ----------------------

-This is just a selection of the myriads of project out there that perform automated installs.
+This is just a selection of the myriad of projects out there that perform automated installs.
 If you miss something, please make sure a potential new entry is actually still maintained, and mention what target platforms it is designed and tested for.